tangentsoft/pidp8i/README.md

     $ pidp8i restart
     $ pidp8i status -l

-If you run it without arguments, it attaches to the GNU screen(1) session, just as it always has.
+If you run it without arguments, it attaches to the screen manager session, just as it always has.

 The last command above shows that *all* arguments are passed to